 Quinoa has become one of the most versatile kitchen staples, but do you know how to cook it properly?
-Nutrition Expert Cara Harbstreet shares her secrets for making your fluffiest, tastiest quinoa for your next meal.
+Here are a few secrets to making your fluffiest, tastiest quinoa.

 By now, it’s no secret that quinoa is kind of nutritiously awesome.
 It tastes great, it’s versatile, and telling people you eat it makes you sound like you care about your health.
 So if you’re not sold on it yet, it might never happen.
 If you already love it, you don’t need more convincing.
 But even with quinoa popping up more often, there are a lot of questions about cooking it at home.